eduardzapadinsky/Hackathon_eript23_ChatGPT/README.md

 - Parsing of Telegram groups using Telegram API
 - Structuring messages using OpenAI API
-- Web interface using FastAPI
+- Web interface using FastAPI and Jinja2
 - Analysis using ChartJS

 ## Install